7 Foods that Increase Uric Acid Levels

 - A doctor might prescribe non-steroidal anti-inflammatory medications that can be a huge relief.
 They may recommend starting medications at low doses and increasing them over time, as prescribed.
 Your treatment may take between six to 12 months.
 During this period, you should take care of your diet and get light to moderate exercise on a regular basis.

 A sample diet to lower uric acid levelsThis diet contains protein that mainly comes from dairy products and eggs.
 You can include rabbit as a source of meat if you like, which has a low purine content and low cholesterol.

 - 1 cup of skim milk

 - 1 slice of watermelon

-- Salad made with tomato, carrots, and basil
+- A salad made with tomato, carrots, and basil

 Take care of your health – it’s the most important thing you have!
 No one but you can do this.